 The strategy used by the International Index also employs a multi-factor tactical risk management overlay that seeks to identify periods of above-average risk.
 Under normal market conditions, the Fund will be invested in securities of countries outside of the United States or in investments that are economically tied to such foreign securities.
 In response to adverse market conditions, the Fund, in tracking the International Index, may be invested for temporary, defensive purposes in money market instruments such as treasury bills, certificates of deposit and commercial paper and other short-term instruments, money market funds, and in short- and intermediate-term U.S. or foreign Treasury bond or bond funds.
 Such investments can either be direct or through investments in other investment companies, including open-end mutual funds and exchange-traded funds ("ETFs").
-The Fund will use Solactive, AG as its index provider.
+The Fund may also invest up to 15% if its assets in closed-end funds, including tender offer and interval funds, and in real estate investment trusts ("REITs").
+The Fund may invest in affiliated and unaffiliated investment companies.